 - Active support from the Harris Federation, a charity with a clear track record in developing outstanding schools

-There is a Faculty Structure (a bit like a House System) with every student being assigned to a Faculty on their first day at the Academy.
-There will be healthy competition between Faculties though sport, academic achievement and positive contributions to Academy life.
+There is a House System with every student being assigned to a House on their first day at the Academy.
+There will be healthy competition between Houses though sport, academic achievement and positive contributions to Academy life.
 This structure promotes a sense of belonging and a spirit of fun within each student’s education.

 Academy statement of British values